thedzy/boggle_solver/README.md

 ### 1.6.0
 - Added json output
 - Moved regex filtering to during word validation testing speeding up searches that have filters

+### 1.6.1
+- Modernisation
+  - Type hinting
+  - f-strings
+  - Clean up help
+- Randomisation of puzzle letters options
+- Inserts random characters when not a complete puzzle as opposed to alerting user for more characters

 ### New in convert_dictionary.py